Trump to be arrested in Georgia election racketeering case

 But Fulton County Sheriff Pat Labat said standard procedure in Georgia is for a defendant to have a mugshot taken before they are released on bond -- already set at $200,000 in Trump's case.

-Trump's surrender comes a day after that of former New York mayor Rudy Giuliani, who served as Trump's personal lawyer when he was in the White House and vigorously pushed the false claims that Trump had won the 2020 election.
+Former New York mayor Rudy Giuliani, who served as Trump's personal lawyer when he was in the White House and vigorously pushed the false claims that Trump had won the 2020 election, was booked in the case on Wednesday.

 Also facing charges in Georgia are Mark Meadows, Trump's White House chief of staff, and John Eastman, a conservative lawyer who is accused of drawing up a scheme to submit a false slate of Trump electors to Congress from Georgia instead of the legitimate Biden ones.

-Trump is facing four criminal trials next year -- during the Republican primary season, which begins in January, and at the height of the campaign for the November 2024 presidential vote.
+Trump is the first US president in history to face criminal charges.
+The four trials will come during the Republican primary season, which begins in January, and at the height of the campaign for the November 2024 presidential vote.

 Special counsel Jack Smith has proposed a January 2024 start date for Trump's trial in Washington on charges of conspiring to overturn the 2020 election, a campaign of lies that culminated in the January 6, 2021 attack on the US Capitol by his supporters.